kyclark/python-recordparser/README.md

     print(err)
 ```

-Each row from the input file will be
+Each row from the input file will be converted to an `Item` which is based
+on `NamedTuple` and so therefore will be an _immutable_ instance (which is a
+Good Thing).

+Fields/columns from the input file which are not named in the given class will be ignored.

+You can use `Optional` to allow for fields/columns to be absent or present.

+You can use `Union[str, float]` to parse, e.g., a field as either a string or a floating point number

 ## Author